Levothyroxine and Calcium: Can You Take Them Together?

 • Depressed mood

-In some people, the problem is subtle.
-They may not feel dramatically worse, but blood tests show a rising TSH, suggesting the body is not getting enough thyroid hormone.
-This can lead a clinician to increase the levothyroxine dose unnecessarily, when the real issue is medication timing.
+In some people the change is subtle.
+They may not feel dramatically worse, but blood tests show a rising TSH, suggesting the body is not getting quite enough thyroid hormone.
+This can prompt a clinician to increase the levothyroxine dose when the real issue is simply medication timing.

-This interaction matters even more in people who need especially stable thyroid levels, including:
+This interaction matters more in people who need especially stable thyroid levels, including:

 • Pregnant people